Phileosopher/commonplace/education.md

 # How education (pedagogy) works

 Learning is how we develop [understanding](understanding.md).
-We can learn by trying things ourselves, or by trusting someone [specialized](jobs-spcialization.md) in the things we want to understand.
+We can learn by trying things ourselves, or by trusting someone [specialized](jobs-specialization.md) in the things we want to understand.
 Self-directed learning will use *both* a hybrid of doing things ourselves with learning from others' specialized experience.

 We tend to have limited attention spans, and learn best in "bursts" of condensed information.
 We stop learning as soon as we [feel](mind-feelings.md) fatigue from our memory holding too much information (which is usually about 4 new things, or ~20 minutes).
 To store the information in long-term memory, we [meditate](awareness.md) on those ideas to grasp their [significance](purpose.md), then repeat the information later to create a [pattern](symbols.md) between our memory and [reality](reality.md).

+APPLICATION: To read 60 minutes of content in a day, we do better for 5 minutes every hour, mixed with [power naps](sleep.md) and snacks.

+APPLICATION: Less information that's more well-understood is *always* better than lots of information that's poorly understood.

 We gain *much* more [understanding](understanding.md) through direct, interactive experiences than simply reading about a concept.